 Funding criteria

-We are still committed to supporting existing grant-holders.
-If you are an existing grant holder, we will be in touch to discuss grant renewals.
+We remain committed to supporting existing grantees, and grant staff will be in touch to discuss continuation funding.

 Funding Priorities